core-wg/senml-spec/draft-ietf-core-senml.md

 0x20 and going to byte 0x2F with it's device ID, and replacing the value "0xe7 0x01" at location 0x37 and 0x38 with the current temperature.
-The EXI Specification {{W3C.REC-exi-20140211}} contains the full information 'on how floating point numbers are represented, but for the purpose of this sensor, the temperature can be converted to an integer in tenths of degrees (231 in this example).
+The EXI Specification {{W3C.REC-exi-20140211}} contains the full information on how floating point numbers are represented, but for the purpose of this sensor, the temperature can be converted to an integer in tenths of degrees (231 in this example).
 EXI stores 7 bits of the integer in each byte with the top bit set to one if there